bocchino/AppleCore/README.md

 3. Set the environment variable APPLECORE to point to the top-level directory of the AppleCore distribution.

+4. Set the environment variable SML_NJ to point to the directory that contains the bin directory of your SML/NJ installation.
+(If you installed SML/NJ via MacPorts, this should be /opt/local/share/smlnj.
+    If you installed SML/NJ from the developers' web site, this is the top-level installation directory.)

-4. Include $APPLECORE/Compiler/bin, $APPLECORE/Assembler/bin, and
+5. Include $APPLECORE/Compiler/bin, $APPLECORE/Assembler/bin, and
     $APPLECORE/Scripts in your UNIX PATH.

-5.  _Optional:_ If you use Emacs and/or Vim, add the AppleCore and AVM support to your Emacs and/or Vim installations.
-See $APPLECORE/Editors/Emacs/README.md and $APPLECORE/Editors/Vim/README.md for details.
+6.  _Optional:_ If you use Emacs and/or Vim, add the AppleCore and AVM support to your Emacs and/or Vim installations.
+See
+    $APPLECORE/Editors/Emacs/README.md and $APPLECORE/Editors/Vim/README.md
+    for details.

-6. Build the project:
+7. Build the project:

     `cd $APPLECORE`